salsita/react-training/README.md

 ### UsersSlice
 Location: `src/modules/users/users-slice.js`

-Currently, we have only one action creator called `addUser` that is dispatched when a user clicks on one of the buttons.
+Currently, we have only one action called `addUser` that is dispatched when a user clicks on one of the buttons.
 Since we will use this action to create or update a user, let's rename it to `saveUser`.

 * Rename the `addUser` action creator to `saveUser`